 1.Corpse Flower (Amorphophallus Titanum)

-It is part of a group of flowers classified as a corpse flower, because they actually smells like a rotting flesh in order to attract pollinators like beetles and flies.
+It is part of a group of flowers classified as a corpse flower because they smell like rotting flesh to attract pollinators like beetles and flies.

 2. Bleeding Tooth Fungus (Hydnellum Peckii)